 I love to use the user story format when I help teams plan their work.
-It can sometimes be hard to break user stories down into useable chunks, but their format is very easy to use: As a <type of user>, I want to <do what with the product>, so that <this value will come about>.
+It can sometimes be hard to break user stories down into useable chunks, but their format is very easy to use: As a , I want to , so that .
 There are different ways to format stories, but the essence remains the same.
 Use a simple format to quickly shake out some key information about a given requirement.

 Maybe you’ve noticed that it’s not just during planning that we have hard time putting our thoughts and desires into words.
 Teams that do retrospectives frequently find that it can be very hard to get valuable output from these meetings.
 One cause of this, which is easy to remedy, is the use of inexact language.